Linuxfabrik/monitoring-plugins/check-plugins/docker-stats/README.md

 ## Perfdata / Metrics

-The plugin emits one CPU and one memory metric per container so individual workloads can be plotted long-term.
-Because container names appear and disappear as workloads come and go, the time-series backend (Graphite, InfluxDB, ...) will keep stale entries until they are pruned.
+One CPU and one memory metric is emitted per running container, plus the aggregate metrics below.
+See the Important Notes for when per-container metrics are and aren't useful.

 | Name | Type | Description |
 |----|----|----|